IvanCastillo1986/cyber-home-lab/auditd/Auditd-installation.md

 * Logs system calls and file accesses at the kernel level.
 * Tracks security-relevant events like privilege escalations, file modifications, and network access.
 * Provides immutable audit trails that are hard for attackers to tamper with.
-* Complements tools like Wazuh by providing deeper system visibility.
+* Complements tools like Wazuh by providing deeper system visibility, as well as centralized logging of these critical logs.

 ## Kernel level monitoring
 Sees everything that happens on the system.<br>